 Canvas covers for jerry cans, hatches, winches and so on should be removed.
 With these, it’s not so much the windage as the fact that they are likely to be destroyed.

-Every boat is different as to what’s on deck — take a walk around your deck and see what all could be removed.
+Every boat is different as to what’s on deck.
+Take a walk around your deck and see what you can remove.
 Swim ladder?
 Outboard crane?
 Kayak or SUP?
 Radar reflector?
 Cockpit table?
 Grill?
 Whisker/spinnaker pole?
 Add them all to your hurricane prep checklist.

 Finally, take photos of your fully prepped boat.
 Should you have significant damage, photos showing an extremely well-prepared boat will go a long ways in an insurance claim.